 Addressing Food Insecurity in the United States/Protecting the Programs that Protect the Hungry

 Free and open to the public.

 Professor Craig Gundersen of UIUC and Sophie Milam, Senior Policy Council at Feeding America, will explore problems of access to sufficient, safe and nutritious food close to home.
 Food insecurity is one of the leading public health issues facing the United States today.
 It has become an important issue due to the magnitude of the problem – approximately 50 million Americans are food insecure – and the numerous negative health and other consequences associated with food insecurity.

 "Addressing Food Insecurity in the United States"

 Working with Feeding America and the Greater Chicago Food Depository, Craig Gundersen studied rates of food insecurity throughout Cook County, work showing that nearly 21% of residents within the city of Chicago are food insecure, unsure where they will get their next meal.
 Such revelations within the U.S. underscore the implausibility of achieving the first Millennium Development Goal to cut global hunger and poverty in half by 2015.
-Gundersen will begin with a description of food insecurity in the United States along with information for the Chicago area and for Illinois.
-Gundersen will then cover the determinants of food insecurity and, given these determinants, how public policies can be used to alleviate food insecurity.
-He will primarily concentrate on food assistance programs and the evidence regarding their effectiveness.
-To conclude, Gundersen will review future research possibilities in this area and provide some thoughts on the future of food assistance programs in the United States.
+Gundersen began with a description of food insecurity in the United States along with information for the Chicago area and for Illinois.
+Gundersen then covered the determinants of food insecurity and, given these determinants, how public policies can be used to alleviate food insecurity.
+He primarily concentrated on food assistance programs and the evidence regarding their effectiveness.
+To conclude, Gundersen reviewed future research possibilities in this area and provided some thoughts on the future of food assistance programs in the United States.